Etag, and Other Preserved Things

 “Also added protein,” and they would both laugh.
 Everyone else would laugh along but silently wonder if they were serious.

 It’s January 2020.
 The long-haul Christmas festivities finally dwindle to a halt.
 It would be back to school, back to work for everyone in four days.
 There is always a certain air the night before an early morning flight at Terminal 2.
-The balikbayan boxes that came with Spam, lotions, Costco granola bars, and US air are ready to be refilled with died mangoes, bottled ube jam and snowballs from Good Shepherd, and jumbo packs of Boy Bawang.
+The balikbayan boxes that came with Spam, lotions, Costco granola bars, and US air are ready to be refilled with dried mangoes, bottled ube jam and snowballs from Good Shepherd, and jumbo packs of Boy Bawang.

 Evenly cut portions of smoke-stained pork in vacuum-sealed packets are the first to go into the box.
 Over the years, manufacturers have found ways to commercialize the process, shortening the smoking time with technology, lengthening shelf life with more than salt.
 It was more convenient.
 Safer.
 Without the risk of maggot and mold.